grousewood-games/solforge/docs/faq.md

 Square icons generated on [Game-Icons](https://game-icons.net).

+Enhanced versions of the large card frames are courtesty of [Spruce](https://reddit.com/user/SolSpruce/).

 A thank you to `Ximane` who wrote and published the "[Advanced Solforge Rules](https://solforge.fandom.com/wiki/Advanced_Rules)" back in the day.
 It has been an indispensable guide in my attempts to recreate the game as accurately as possible.

 Much respect to [Kaelari](#will-you-implement-online-play) for his generous sharing of some original game assets.